About Deaf Chef Ross

 In 2018 Ross travelled in USA to meet deaf chefs and gained some insights on their career life.
 Alan Abrams (Atable! in NYC) and David Uzzell (Washington DC) both stated the importance of educating children very early about eating foods with nutrients.
 Ross discovered his niche!
 He wanted to coach people and help them to introduce more nutrients in their diets by developing their food knowledge and cooking skills.

-Ross registered with the NDIS for Deaf Chef Ross to deliver services to deaf people with NDIS supports.
+Ross registered with the NDIS so Deaf Chef Ross can deliver programs to people with a NDIS plan.

 His wish is to help people to improve and manage their health with foods that are healing and food medicines.